Extended Phase 1 Habitat Survey

 Phase 1 habitat surveys are a way of classifying and mapping a range of British habitat types.
 The Extended part of the description refers to the identification of potential protected species which may utilise the habitats surveyed.
 The Extended Phase 1 Habitat survey is the the standard initial survey to indicate the types of habitats on a site and to determine the need for further ecological surveys.
 This survey forms the basis for a Preliminary Ecological Appraisal which is the type of report usually submitted as part of a planning application for development.

-The course is taught by practicing professional ecologists and offers a combination of classroom and fieldwork exercises in order to give a thorough understanding of the survey methodology, and the opportunity to gain practical experience using this survey technique.
+The course is taught by practicing professional ecologists and offers a combination of online work and fieldwork exercises in order to give a thorough understanding of the survey methodology, and the opportunity to gain practical experience using this survey technique.

 The course will involve a morning classroom based session covering when and why Extended Phase 1 Habitat surveys are used and how to classify habitats according to the Phase 1 methodology, as well as botanical indicator species for commonly encountered habitats.
 The session will include how Geographical Information Systems (GIS) can be utilised for mapping.
 An afternoon practical session will allow attendees to put into practice what has been learned in the morning to map a proportion of the habitats across Woodah Farm and identify protected species issues which would need to be considered in a development context.